 - In a large bowl, add the sourdough starter.
 Add in water and use a dough whisk or a wooden spoon to stir until dissolved.
 Stir in the flour and salt until a shaggy looking dough forms.
 Finish mixing dough by hand in the bowl until all the flour has been absorbed.
 Cover the bowl with a clean, damp kitchen towel and let the dough rest for 30-45 minutes.

 - Lightly flour your countertop.
 Pull the dough from the bowl with a dough scraper or by hand onto the countertop.
 Stretch and fold the dough for 15 seconds (see video below): grab the edge of the dough and bring it straight up it about 4 inches and tuck it into the center of the dough.
 Then, turn the dough 1/4 a turn.
 Continue this process until the dough has come full circle and it has tightened.
-Return the dough to the bowl, cover with a damp towel (or plastic wrap if you live in a dry area).
-Let rise overnight for at least 10 hours at room temperature or a warm location (72º and 80ºF degrees to ferment).
+Return the dough to the bowl, cover with a damp towel (or plastic wrap if you live in a dry area) and and let rise at room temperature or a warm area 4-12 hours (see chart in notes) to ferment..
 Do not refrigerate the dough.
 The dough should double in size and look bubbly on the surface and under the dough when fermented.

 - In the morning, lightly flour your counter-top.
 Pull the dough from the bowl and shape the dough by stretching and folding it again.
 Let the dough rest 10 – 15 minutes.
 Line a medium sized bowl with a towel, or use a banneton bowl with linen cover (see photos), and dust heavily with flour.
 Let dough rise in it for 45-60 minutes.